I know you can put a binding on your quilt without any difficulty but if someone looking at this and find binding part is difficult, I hope this help.

 Fold both end of tapes to find a meeting point.
 The shorter side of the tape needs to be folded at least 2″ away from the end.
 Crease well to mark the fold.
 Twice folded points (red dot) have to come to the same place when they are sewn together.

-Open longer side of tape and mark the fold with a marker (just so you can see where it is clearly).
+Open end side of tape and mark the fold with a marker (just so you can see where it is clearly).

-Put the shorter end of fabric on the marked line without opening fold.
-You are placing red points of above together.
-Pin lower half of shorter end to the longer end and open the fold ( the purple pin on the second photo was used for this purpose).
+Pin lower layer of start end to the other end and open the fold ( the purple pin on the second photo was used for this purpose).

 Pin more (two white ones) to secure.
-Stitch from crossing point to crossing point.
+Stitch from crossing point to crossing point like before.
+In this picture from top to bottom.

 Check the length before you cut the excesses and then if you are4 happy, cut the excesses and stitch this gap.